 The Certification Program ensures that the Producer Member plant(s) and equipment meet industry standards and will be capable of producing quality concrete conforming to Canadian Standards Association; the American Concrete Institute; and other standard writing agencies.

 To be eligible for, and to maintain Certification, the plant and equipment are inspected at predetermined intervals by a Registered Professional Engineer for conformance to the Association's guidelines.

 Since 1984, Plant Certification has been a mandatory requirement for Association membership.
 At present, approximately 90% of the concrete producers in the Atlantic Provinces are Producer Members of the Association, all of whom meet Plant Certification requirements.

 ACA encourages all its members to pursue continuing education and training for it's staff and members.
-Please contact Michelle MacMullin to get information on upcoming courses.
+Please contact the Concrete Atlantic office to get information on upcoming courses.

 Download SEAL OF CONCRETE QUALITY APPLICATION WITH INSTRUCTIONS

 CSA Standard A23.1, updated in 2014, included changes to the reporting requirements on the delivery batch ticket.

 Information regarding the additional reporting requirements has been communicated to producer members.

 Clause 220.127.116.11 has been changed to include additional records on batch delivery tickets.